dudung/blank/content/posts/au-np-synthesis-modeling.md

 ## 23-jan2-24
-+ A reference titled "Gold Nanoparticle Monolayers from Sequential Interfacial Ligand Exchange and Migration in a Three-Phase System" informed.
++ A reference titled "Gold Nanoparticle Monolayers from Sequential Interfacial Ligand Exchange and Migration in a Three-Phase System" informed, will be discussed and studied.

 ## 22-jan-2024